jalehman/omtut-starter/doc/tutorial1.md

 in React.

-We frequently only need to implement the `render` method of a component, so Om has a convenience function for that.
+We frequently only need to implement the `render` method of a component, so Om has a convenience macro for that.
 The definition of `omtut-starter-app` could be rewritten as:

 ```clojure